 You might find that you need to soak your horse’s hay temporarily.

 - Sometimes your vet will prescribe soaked hay following a colic episode or if your guy is dehydrated.
 For these circumstances, the wetter is better, so you will have to monitor the soaking process.
 I’ll bet about 30 minutes or so does the trick for most types of hays.

 So what are the best techniques for soaking hay?

 - First, a few tools.
 A muck tub, big bucket, or maybe even a small wheelbarrow.
 Hose, and most importantly, a drain.
 Be sure to fill your container near the drain, so there is no lugging of heavy hay and water concoctions across the barn.

-- To make draining and clean up easier, make sure your drain is covered with some sort of mesh catch device.
-You can do the typical tip the bucket and wait, or you can line your bucket or tub with a haynet, and when you are ready to feed, just pull the net out.
+- To make draining and cleaning up easier, ensure your drain is covered with some sort of mesh catch device.
+You can do the typical tip the bucket and wait, or you can line your bucket or tub with a haynet, and when you are ready to feed, pull the net out.

 Clean up un-eaten hay quickly.

 - Wet hay on the ground tends to get slimy, moldy, and generally gross pretty quickly.
 You may want to use a mat under your pile of damp hay.

 You may also find that steaming your horse’s hay is best; for more details on that, read this.